Emit-Solar/telegraf-cfg/README.md

 A login prompt should appear.
 Enter the username and password you entered previously when installing the OS.

 ---
+### RPI-Connect
+If you have already configured `rpi-connect` on the Pi, it can also be remotely accessed from anywhere from https://connect.raspberrypi.com/devices.
+> **NOTE** This software is still in development, and there will be times when it cannot be accessed.

+---

 ### Configuring the Pi